jacobs269/jacobs269.github.io/README.md

 # Interests

 I am broadly interested in methods for data modeling and visualization.
-Specific interests include the large scale statistical analysis of massive 21st century datasets to help solve public health problems as well as human-in-the-loop methods for data analysis (e.g techniques for crowdsourcing in machine learning, and methods for interactive bayesian prior elicitation).
+Specific interests include the large scale statistical analysis of massive 21st century datasets to help solve public health problems as well as human-in-the-loop data modeling (e.g techniques for crowdsourcing in machine learning, and methods for interactive bayesian prior elicitation).

 # Publications